Sumit Raj is currently working as the Senior Solutions Architect at GeoSpark. He lives in India and studied in Bangalore.

 GODSON: Which web framework should you advise a beginner to start with and why?

 SUMIT RAJ: I strongly recommend starting with Flask.
 The reason is it’s lightweight, easy to install/setup and get it working.

-Even though you know that you are going to heavily work on Django learn Flask at least for a week.
+Even though you know that you are going to be doing heavy work on Django, learn Flask at least for a week.

-One week is enough for Flask and then move to Django as a majority of the companies tend to choose Django as their framework.
+One week is enough for Flask and then move to Django.
+Although the majority of companies tend to choose Django as their framework.

 GODSON: So when it comes to web development, is python the top language you can use?
 Can you use Python for both front-end and back-end?

 SUMIT RAJ: No, I do not say that Python is the top language.
 Every other language has its own charm.

 But yes, Python is the talk of the town, you can’t ignore it when it comes to very quick development and productivity.

 Yes, for front-end there are some GUI tools like Tkinter, wxPython etc and for backend, you can use Python with any of the web frameworks we talked about.